wschloss/cardano-node-learning-tf/README.md

   - restart.sh: Restart jormungandr container on the node
   - update.sh: Update the version of jormungandr running on the node
   - backup.sh: Snapshot and store important data on the node (blocks in storage - is this backup actually needed?)
-* Refactoring (especially shell scripts and how they interact)
+* Refactoring (especially shell scripts and how they interact, shared terraform between aws / do)